 Graphic or Image Upload:

-Caption for Graphic or Image: Figure 1: Newly constructed wellpad delineated from a brightness index using CDEDT.
+Caption for Graphic or Image: Newly constructed wellpad delineated from a brightness index using CDEDT.

-Figure 2: A hillshade of a 5-acre caliche pit scanned with terrestrial lidar, with colors representing the change in surface height from 2018 to 2023.
+A hillshade of a 5-acre caliche pit scanned with terrestrial lidar, with colors representing the change in surface height from 2018 to 2023.

 Author name: Jake Slyder, Chris Cole, Zeke Salaz, Dennis Akins